 A unit of the Department for Correctional Services located in the Adelaide Magistrates Court, responsible for the preparation of reports and initial interviews for probationers and so forth.

-Section 9 of the Children's Protection Act 1993 provides for agreements as to custody to be made for a child.
+Section 96 of the Children and Young People (Safety) Act 2017 (SA) provides for agreements as to custody to be made for a child or young person.
 Voluntary custody agreements can be entered into for no more than 6 months (2 x 3 months) without formal procedures such as a family care meeting or an application for care and protection.

 Sworn written statements of witnesses that are filed with the Court and provided by the prosecution to defence prior to committal.